IBM/ibm-satellite-storage/config-templates/azure/azuredisk-csi-driver/1.4.0/README.md

 ![Example Output](./images/output.png)

 ## Troubleshooting
-- In case of node register failure, please make sure that nodes are labelled with proper zone.
+- In case of `node register failure`, please make sure that nodes are labelled with proper zone.
-- In case of authentication failure, please make sure that **Service Principal** is created properly.
+- In case of `authentication failure`, please make sure that **Service Principal** is created properly.

 ## References
 https://github.com/kubernetes-sigs/azuredisk-csi-driver